 What It Looks Like

-The O-ring has hardened, cracked and lost elasticity.
-Surface cracking typically shows a pattern of fine cracks perpendicular to the direction of stretch.
-The material may be brittle — it fractures rather than stretches when deformed.
-Colour may change (lightening or darkening depending on material).
+The O-ring has hardened, cracked, and lost elasticity.
+Surface cracking shows fine cracks perpendicular to the circumferential direction (circumferential cracking pattern) or parallel to the compression axis.
+The material fractures rather than stretches when deformed — the cross-section may shatter when bent.
+Color change is common: darkening in oxidized rubber (thermal oxidation) or lightening in some materials.

 Root Cause